pauly-g/OE-Game/docs/RADIO_FEATURE.md

 ## Overview

 The Radio feature allows players to listen to music while playing the game.
-It includes a music player with playback controls and a lyrics display.
+It includes a music player with playback controls, a progress bar, timer, and a lyrics display.

 ## Implementation Details